AAAI-2025-Hackathon/team_63/README.md

-# Towards Physics-Informed Diffusion Reinforcemnt Learning for Investigating Adverserial Trajectories
+# Towards Physics-Informed Diffusion Reinforcement Learning for Investigating Adversarial Trajectories
- Implementation of AAAI 2025 Hackathon: "Towards Physics-Informed Diffusion Reinforcement Learning (PhyDRL) for Investigating Adverserial in Trajectories.
+ Implementation of AAAI 2025 Hackathon: "Towards Physics-Informed Diffusion Reinforcement Learning (PhyDRL) for Investigating Adversarial in Trajectories.

 ## Overview
-PhyDRL builds upon the Denoising Diffusion Probabilistic Model (DDPM) framework to capture typical patterns in object trajectories, then flags any departures from these patterns as anomalies.
+PhyDRL builds upon the Denoising Diffusion Probabilistic Model (DDPM) framework to capture typical patterns in object trajectories and then flags any departures from these patterns as anomalies.
 In contrast to conventional diffusion approaches, it weaves physics-based constraints into the generative stage via reinforcement learning, making sure that the trajectories it synthesizes remain physically coherent and align with established motion laws.
 By combining a data-driven methodology with physics-informed priors, PhyDRL produces more realistic trajectory predictions that mirror real-world dynamics while naturally reducing the risk of overfitting.

 ## Key Features